erdent/GA-Machine-Learning-Projects/README.md

 # GA Machine Learning Projects

 In  this repository, I uploaded projects I worked on while at General Assembly's 2.5 months of Data Science bootcamp.
-Although there is lot to learn in ML.
-GA Bootcamp was very well designed data science bootcamp where I learned many useful Python libraries.
+Although there is lot to learn in ML, GA Bootcamp was very well designed data science bootcamp where I learned many useful Python libraries.
 In this repository, I wanted to share which topics were covered and what we worked on.

 ---
 Topics covered in this project file are: